andredarcie/best-games-of-all-time-data-based/README.md

 # History of Video Games
 :video_game: Timeline containing a list of games that have consistently been ranked among the best by video game jornalists, divided by generations.
+Made with VueJS.
 [Look here](http://andredarcie.github.io/history-of-video-games)

 ## How does it work?